veken0m/bitcoinium/README.md

 Features
 ===============
-- Compact widget that displays the following information:
+- Compact (2 x 1) widget that displays the following information:

       - Price of last trade
-      - Lowest price last 24 hours
+      - Lowest price last 24 hours  (or highest bid)
-      - Highest price last 24 hours
+      - Highest price last 24 hours  (or lowest ask)
       - Volume of last 24 hours
       - Time of last data refresh (Green for successful, Red for unsuccessful)